UnscriptedVN/candella/docs/02-celeste-shell.md

 ### Switching users

 To switch the current user that's logged in to the system, click on the current user's name in the top bar and then select the user to switch to.

+!!! important
+    {label:updated} User-switching via Celeste Shell is available when there is more than one user present.
+Otherwise, the user's name will not appear.

 ### Pinning apps to the launcher